epfl-cs358/2025fa-mklego/README.md

 ### Assembly Process

-1. Fabricate all MDF and PETG parts using the provided DXF and STL files.
+1. Fabricate all MDF and PETG parts using the provided DXF and STL files in resources/3D Models/.
 2. Assemble the mechanical structure of the base plate.
 3. Install the micro-switch for Y-height referencing.
 4. **You do not need mount the LEGO plate yet**